-The Master of Business Administration (M.B.A.) degree prepares graduates from any professional discipline for leadership positions by teaching both business fundamentals as well as critical-thinking and analysis.
+The Master of Business Administration (M.B.A.) degree prepares graduates from any professional discipline for leadership positions by teaching business fundamentals, critical-thinking, and analysis.
 Graduates may choose a concentration to provide career focus.

 Two years of professional work experience or equivalent (Example: military service) is strongly preferred.
 A baccalaureate degree from an accredited institution with a cumulative GPA of 3.0 or above is required.
 Students whose undergraduate degree is in a non-business discipline will be required to complete a set of foundational modules covering the major business areas.
 These must be completed prior to beginning their first class.
-Students who have acquired the requisite business knowledge, either through additional coursework or experience, have the option of taking a business knowledge assessment exam.
+Students who have acquired the requisite business knowledge, either through additional coursework or experience, can take a business knowledge assessment exam.
 Students achieving a score of 70 or above in a given knowledge area will be exempted from taking that area's module.
 Prospective students without an undergraduate degree in a business discipline should consult the MBA Program Director for additional details.